mx-c/ddr/circuitDesign.md

 ## Conclusion

-At this stage, you must reproduce the same board 4 times.
+At this stage, you are advised to make a complete board, test it thoroughly, then reproduce for the 3 other boards.
-Each will be connected to the same input line and ground line.
+Each board will be connected to the same input line and ground line.
-Each will be connected to its LED strip.
+Each board will be connected to its dedicated LED strip.
-Each will be connected to a different input pin of the arduino.
+Each will be connected to a dedicated input pin of the arduino.

-When one button pad is pressed, the HIGH signal is sent to the dedicated pin, and can be used in a program.
+For each circuit, when its button pad is pressed, the HIGH signal is sent to the dedicated pin, and can be used in a program.
 At the same time, the connected LED strip lights on.